dymurray/apb-blogs/rocketchat-tutorial.md

         claim_name: mongo-storage
 ```

-In the `deploymentConfig` you'll see that we have set the value of the environment variables that the app container expects to the parameter fields that we defined in `apb.yml`.
+In the `deploymentConfig`, you'll see that we have set the value of the environment variables that the app container expects to the parameter fields that we defined in `apb.yml`.
 We also added a `persistentVolumeClaim` resource to the deploymentConfig named `mongo-storage`.
 This means in the next section we need to be sure we create a `persistentVolumeClaim` along with our other resources.
 The only value we have not set yet is the `ROOT_URL` environment variable.
 To set this, we need to get the fully qualified route of where the application will exist on OpenShift.
-To get this, lets uncomment the `route` and `service` resources that were generated and move them before the `deploymentConfig` resource so that we can store the route and use it.
+To get this, let's uncomment the `route` and `service` resources that were generated and move them before the `deploymentConfig` resource so that we can store the route and use it.
 This will also include creating a `service` resource.
 Your provision role should now look like:

 ```yaml
 - name: create rocketchat route